 Labrum Tear Shoulder Treatment in Frisco & Dallas

 Oftentimes, we don’t realize just how much we move our shoulders until we are no longer able to do so.
 The movement of the shoulder allows us to lift and rotate our arms, giving us an extensive range of motion.
-However, overusing your shoulders can lead to shoulder instability and a labrum tear.
+However, overusing your shoulders can lead to shoulder instability and a labrum tear shoulder injury.

 Shoulder instability occurs when the head of the upper arm bone slips repeatedly out of the shoulder socket.
 This can happen if the shoulder has been dislocated by sudden trauma or overuse of the shoulder joint, and never healed correctly.
-If this condition goes untreated, the shoulder can become even more loose, and more unstable.
+If this condition goes untreated, the shoulder can become even looser and more unstable.

-SPORT Orthopedics and Rehabilitation proudly employ renowned Dallas orthopedic specialists, who treats hundreds of shoulder instability and labrum tears yearly.
+SPORT Orthopedics + Physical Therapy proudly employs renowned Dallas orthopedic specialists who treat hundreds of shoulder instability and labral tears yearly.
 We also perform a wide variety of shoulder surgeries, including torn rotator cuff surgery and Bankart repair.
-If you believe you have a shoulder injury, contact us at SPORT Orthopedic in Dallas, Texas.
+If you believe you have a shoulder injury, contact us at SPORT Orthopedics in Dallas, Texas.
+Call our office today at 469-200-2832.

 What Is a Labrum Tear Shoulder Injury?

 The ball of the humerus, also known as the humeral head, sits inside a socket in the shoulder blade known as the glenoid.
 When you move your shoulder, the ball of the humerus rotates in this socket, giving you the range of motion you are accustomed to.
 Another term for a shoulder labral tear is superior labrum, anterior to posterior tear, or SLAP tear.

-There is a group of ligaments known as the shoulder capsule which hold the humerus in place in this socket.
-There is also muscle and strong tendons that hold the humerus in place.
+There is a group of ligaments known as the shoulder capsule, which hold the humerus in place in this socket.
+There are also muscles and strong tendons that hold the humerus in place.

 Shoulder instability happens if these ligaments, muscles, or tendons are injured and become loose.
 The humerus will not sit snugly in the glenoid socket but will move about more freely.